princeton-ddss/blackfish/docs/getting_started.md

 BLACKFISH_DEV_MODE = 1 # run the application with development settings
 ```

-Running the application in development mode is recommened for development only on a shared system
+Running the application in development mode is recommended for development only on a shared system
 as it does not use authentication.

 ### Profiles